Rakshya8/NLP_Assignments/README.md

 # Assignment 7:  AIT-GPT

-Creating resume parser that uses spacy to get key information from resume/resumes
+Creating AIT chatbot using relevant and accurate resources from AIT's official website

 ## Document Loaders
 Use document loaders to load data from a source as Document's.
 A Document is a piece of text and associated metadata.
 For example, there are document loaders for loading a simple .txt file, for loading the text contents of any web page, or even for loading a transcript of a YouTube video.